martdegraaf/martdegraaf.github.io/src/blog/content/posts/troubleshoot-application-gateway-in-production/index.md

 slug: "troubleshoot-application-gateway-in-production"
 date: 2025-10-17T14:41:57+02:00
 publishdate: 2025-10-17T14:41:57+02:00
-draft: true
+draft: false
 author: ["Mart de Graaf"]
 tags: []
 summary: "How do you troubleshoot an Application Gateway in production?
-How can you find false positives?"
+How can you find false positives?
+In this blog I will share some tips and tricks."
 # Toc
 ShowToc: true
 TocOpen: true